Publications and Grants

 Confidence, training and barriers for Canadian law enforcement in cases of luring, sexual abuse and child sex abuse imagery.
 International Journal of Child Maltreatment, 7, 553-567.
 Fitts, A., Binford, W., Lindenbach, D. & Dimitropoulos, G. (2024).
 Published manuscript (free)

 Feasibility and acceptability of implementing a transdiagnostic cognitive behavioral therapy for children impacted by trauma within a residential treatment facility.
 Child & Youth Services, 1-26.
 Lindenbach, D., Anderson, A., Wang, E., Heintz, M., Rowbotham, M., Ehrenreich-May, J., Arnold, P.D. & Dimitropoulos, G. (2024).
-Published manuscript (subscription required) Pre-print manuscript (free)
+Published manuscript (subscription required) Accepted Manuscript (free)

 A qualitative study on the implementation of a transdiagnostic cognitive behavioral therapy for children in a child welfare residential treatment program.
 Child Abuse & Neglect, 146, 106487.
 Dimitropoulos, G., Lindenbach, D., Anderson, A., Rowbotham, M., Wang, E., Heintz, M., Ehrenreich-May, J. & Arnold, P.D.
 (2023).
 Published manuscript (free)